Work Package 2: Economic Sub-studies

 - Cost-effectiveness modelling at LSTM

 To enable early assimilation of the principles, an intensive Health Economics Course was held in Blantyre, Malawi, from 20 – 24 November 2017.
-Led by Prof. Niessen and assisted by two of his PhD students, Lucky Ngwira and Dr. Jane Bates, the course introduced the fundaments of Health Economics, both in a broad sense and with specific application to AMBITION.
+Led by Prof. Niessen from LSTM and assisted by two of his PhD students, Lucky Ngwira and Dr. Jane Bates, the course introduced the fundamentals of Health Economics, both broadly and with specific application to AMBITION.
 Attendees were drawn from all AMBITION recruiting sites and were joined by a number of local delegates in Blantyre.

-In Gaborone, Tinevimbo had the opportunity to tour the hospital facilities, and to meet with the entire study team to gather feedback on the Health Economics sub-study (Work Package 2).
-On his final day, he delivered some focused teaching on the sub-study and provided an introduction to economic evaluations within clinical trials.
+In Gaborone, Tinevimbo had the opportunity to tour the hospital facilities, and to meet with the entire study team to gather feedback on the Health Economics sub-study.
+He delivered some focused teaching on the sub-study and provided an introduction to economic evaluations within clinical trials.
 He also worked with Dr. David Lawrence to review the Health Economics data provided to date in the AMBITION EDC.

-In Lilongwe, Tinevimbo had a fruitful meeting with Dr. Cecelia Kanyama, Dr. Timothy Kachitosi and Chimwemwe Chawinga on the next steps for the development of a costing tool in Lilongwe.
-After working with David to review the Health Economics CRFs for patients recruited in Lilongwe, Tinevimbo delivered a lecture on the Health Economics sub-study, including an introduction to economic evaluations within clinical trials which was well attended by a wider audience at UNC Project.
-This was concluded by a review and feedback session with the clinical team on the sub-study thus far.
+In Lilongwe, Tinevimbo met Dr. Cecelia Kanyama, Dr. Timothy Kachitosi and Chimwemwe Chawinga to progress the costing tool in Lilongwe.
+He also delivered a lecture on the Health Economics sub-study, which included an introduction to economic evaluations within clinical trials.
+This was well attended by a wider audience at UNC Project and concluded with a review and feedback session with the clinical team.